legop3/notes/current/anatomies/central nervous system.md

     - fine tunes the timing of motor function
     - recieving sensory information and uses it to reduce error in movements
     - proprioception
+      - being able to sense the position of your joints
   - diencephalon
     - buried inside brain
+    - determines where signals need to go in and out of the brain
     - 3 parts
       - thalamus
         - gateway to the cerebrum, relay station